 Wondering how to get to Sesame Street?
 Tell your children it is a lot easier than trying to jump into your television.
 On a sunny day, Sesame Place is the perfect theme park for kids.

 Located in Langhorne, P.A., Sesame Place is easily accessible by car for most of the Northeast.
 If you are a New York resident, the trip is under an hour and a half.
 And if you are a New Jersey resident, it is only around an hour drive!
-If you want to indulge in the luxury of not driving, NJ Transit is also feasible option.
+If you want to indulge in the luxury of not driving, NJ Transit is also a feasible option.
 It is just as convenient; simply take the train to the Trenton station, which is a mere ten minutes away from Sesame Place.

 Plan the ultimate theme park trip with your family with help from this FREE guide from Your AAA.Download Now!